 First, you need to get the EEG data recorded, which can be done in your office or by sending the client to another office that has the equipment.
-You then send the EEG files digitally via the internet .
+You then send the EEG files digitally via the internet.
 Once the files are received, the person interpreting it will clean up the EEG data, analyze it, and produce a report.
-Reports vary widely by the individual or the service.
-An email version of the final report can then be sent to you in full color and/or sent as a printed “hard copy”.
-Getting a neurofeedback recommendation requires you to use someone very knowledgeable in neurofeedback and qEEG.

 Is there insurance reimbursement?

-Two main billing codes apply: 95816 for recording the EEG, and 95957 for analysis of the EEG.
+Two main billing codes apply: 95816 for recording the EEG and 95957 for analysis of the EEG.
 The professional interpretations are billed with the same codes, adding the trailer “–26”.
-Several psychologists and licensed therapists have reported insurance reimbursement success with billing code 95957, without an MD.
-A therapist using an MD for billing reported high reimbursement success.
+Several psychologists and licensed therapists have reported success with insurance reimbursement with billing code 95957 without an MD.
+One therapist going through a physician for billing reported high reimbursement success.

 Do qEEG’s improve client compliance?

-Several clinicians report that the qEEG adds credibility and has improved client motivation and compliance – to help get started and stick with their neurofeedback program.
-They say clients often feel relief when they see the pictures and that it makes their problem more real.
+Several clinicians think a qEEG adds credibility and has improved client motivation and compliance to help get them started and stick with their neurofeedback program.
+They say clients often feel relief when they see the pictures, and that it makes their problem more real.

 If you don’t give a qEEG to everyone, who should it be recommended to?

-This is a judgment call, but here are some recommendations of situations to seriously consider it for:
+This is a judgment call, but here are some indications to seriously consider it: